agnesnoy/SerraLINE/README.md

  -test.prmtop is the topology file.

-In SerraLINE.in, it alreay specifies the type of structure (circular), no topology is being provided, the number of base-pairs and the path to the trajectory file.
+In SerraLINE.in, it already specifies the type of structure (circular), no topology is being provided, the number of base-pairs and the path to the trajectory file.
+This file performs the standard method (without projection).

 The next process will compile everything and run the main process